dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 The {:timeLimitMultiplier n} attribute tells the prover to use a time limit that is the given number times the time limit otherwise specified by the options.
 The {:timeLimit n} attribute simply sets a new value for the time limit.
 It does not make sense to have both attributes on the same declaration.
 One or the other should be removed.
+If they are both present, just the {:timeLimitMultiplier} is used.

 <!-- ./DafnyCore/Rewriters/UselessOldLinter.cs -->